Clarilab/envi/README.md

 // necessary func to enable file watching func (y YAMLFile) OnChange() {
-	// do something when the config filed changes
+	// do something when the config file changes
 }

 // necessary func to enable file watching